lyuzinmaxim/DLPU/README.md

 otherwise unwrapping quality will be low

 # Dataset
-Dataset was generated synthetically according to article "K. Wang, Y. Li, K. Qian, J. Di, and J. Zhao, “One-step robust deep learning phase unwrapping,” Opt.
-Express 27, 15100–15115 (2019)." and "Spoorthi, G. E. et al. “PhaseNet 2.0: Phase Unwrapping of Noisy Data Based on Deep Learning Approach.”
-IEEE Transactions on Image Processing 29 (2020): 4862-4872."
+Dataset was generated synthetically according to articles [1,2]

 So, dataset data was generated using two methods (in equal proportions):